And I Was In Thailand! (Part I)

 Madame Tussauds

 Madame Tussauds needs no introduction.
-It is still as popular as it was, when they first opened over 200 years ago.
-With life like wax statues of various important people across the world, Madame Tussauds makes itself stand out of the regular musuems.
-Definitely worth a tour.
+It is still as popular as it was, when they first opened over 200 years ago, with its lifelike wax statues of prominent figures.

 Photo of Madame Tussauds, Rama 1 Road Pathum Wan, Bangkok, Thailand by Zahid